 After a 21-year hiatus, Big Mother Gig returned by releasing “Almost Primed”, an EP of 6 hard-hitting alternative rock songs has been praised by Alternative Press, PASTE, New Noise, Impose, AllThingsGo, PlayTooMuch, Substream, PureGrainAudio and more.
 “Almost Primed” features lead single “Alvarado”, a punchy, punk-tinged indie rock banger with flippant social commentary infused in the lyrics and a huge hook that makes the song accessible in spite of it’s outsider message.
 Second single “Just Fly By” features a video that pays homage to The Replacements.

 The band played their first show since 1996 in their hometown on 3/18 and appeared on 4 local radio stations promoting it.
+They followed up with a Live EP from that night on 4/28.
 What’s next?
 Wait and see…

 “Although it’s been years since the band has released music together, the song feels as if they never missed a beat.
 Full bodied bass and drums fill out the sonic-sphere while crunchy guitars and hooky melodies make “Just Fly By” a total ear worm for fans of classic post-punk.”

 ““Alvarado” is a song that boasts with energy thanks to a bouncy rhythmic pattern.
 Big Mother Gig take the established melodies and add to them with a cacophony of vocals that stick like an ear worm, it’s damned catchy. “

 – New Noise

 “Almost Primed is a six-track effort that fits into the current landscape of indie and alternative rock with a sound that could have easily been plucked right out of ’96 as the band came to a close.
 Picture Big Mother Gig on a bill with Jawbreaker and the Promise Ring and you’ve got the right idea.”